CroBiA/potage_data/CONTRIBUTING.md

         mkdir expression/002_meiose

-We then place the file with expression values (`data_points_expression.tsv`) and the data set configuration file `config.cfg` in the newly created sub directory
+We then place the file with expression values (`meiose.tsv`) and the data set configuration file `config.cfg` in the newly created sub directory